Confirmation

 When are confirmation preparation sessions?

-Confirmation preparation sessions run from September - April.
+Sacrament preparation sessions take place Saturdays from 10:00 a.m. - 11:15 a.m.
 After you have registered your child for the program, our Sacrament Preparation Coordinator will send you the 2024/2025 Sacrament preparation schedule.

 Are there costs associated with sacrament preparation?